- Chrysanthemum Plants

 - Feeding:

-- Mid-season: Apply a balanced fertilizer (NPK 10-10-10).
+- Mid-season: Apply a balanced fertiliser (NPK 10-10-10).

 - Budding stage: Switch to a high-potassium feed to enhance bloom size and quality.